 - Blender: add your ingredients to a high-speed blender.
 Blend on HIGH until the foam as reached your desired consistency.

 - Mason Jar: add your ingredients to a cold mason jar.
 Close the lid tightly and shake the mixture has reached your desired consistency.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!

-How to Make Cold Foam – an easy, step-by-step tutorial that teaches you how to make cold foam 3 different ways!
-So easy!
+How to Make Cold Foam – an easy, step-by-step tutorial that teaches you how to make cold foam 5 different ways!
+Easier than you think!

 - 1/2 – 1 cup whole milk, dairy-free creamer or carton of coconut milk